 - HackerRank is better for beginners and students that would like to master a new language; LeetCode is more suitable for experts and who prefer going deeper into the theory

-- HackerRank allows the developers to apply for open positions of companies using their score on HackerRank that can be easily accessed online
+- HackerRank allows developers to apply for open positions at companies using their score on HackerRank which can be easily accessed online

 If you can find the company you're applying for in the LeetCode Premium section, subscribe and practice there.
-If the company you're applying for is not that big like FAANG, they would more likely go with HackerRank coding challenges.
-Students at Microverse also use HackerRank to unlock coding challenges as part of their admission process.
+If the company you're applying for is not as big as FAANG (Facebook, Apple, Amazon, Netflix, and Alphabet's Google), then go with HackerRank coding challenges.
 Either way, focus on one platform at a time.

-Blind is an app for anonymous communication of verified professionals all over the world, including software developers.
-It is a community of almost 3 million experts that share industry-specific advice (and sometimes also rumors and gossip) and share their honest feedback about the companies they work - their salaries, interview process, promotion, and perks.
+Blind is an app for anonymous communication between professionals around the world, including software developers.
+It's a community of almost 3 million experts that share industry-specific advice and their honest feedback about the companies they work at - their salaries, interview process, promotions, and perks.
 Many of them work for FAANG (Facebook, Apple, Amazon, Netflix, and Alphabet's Google) and other industry giants.
 Everything is anonymous, so if you're seeking professional advice regarding the coding challenges, this app is a good source of information.
-You can even find the information on the level of complexity, the time allocated, and the number of tasks - that other candidates are welcome to share.
+You can even find information on the level of complexity, the time allocated, and the number of tasks - that other candidates are welcome to share.

-A code challenge task helps the employer to select the best candidates for the next stage.
-Also called a zero stage of the interview, a coding challenge is a quick and easy way to see if the candidate is the right fit from the very beginning.
-The coding challenges will help evaluate both coding techniques (you already know) and engineering capabilities (you potentially are capable of).
+A coding challenge helps employers select the best candidates for the next stage.
+Also called the 'zero stage' of the interview, a coding challenge is a quick and easy way to see if the candidate is the right fit from the start.
+The coding challenges will help evaluate both coding techniques (things you already know) and engineering capabilities (things you potentially are capable of).
 So go ahead and check the discussions on Blind.

-Tip #4.
-Check the ‘Cracking the Coding Interview’ book
+Tip 4: Check out ‘Cracking the Coding Interview’

-Why do you need to find out that one platform to practice with coding challenges?
+Why should you find one platform to practice coding challenges?
 In some cases, companies ask their lead software engineers to prepare custom code challenges internally.
-However, recruiters often take those challenges from coding practice sites such as Coderbyte, HackerRank, LeetCode, and others.
-Thus, the best way for a developer to prepare for a programming interview is to sign up on those websites and practice there.
+However, recruiters often take challenges from coding practice sites such as Coderbyte, HackerRank, LeetCode, and others.
+So, the best way to prepare for a programming interview is to practice on one of those websites.

-We, at Microverse, did some research on known companies that assign coding challenges to their candidates.
-Having browsed open positions and case studies featured at challenge websites, here’s what we’ve found.
-Platforms preferred by specific companies:
+At Microverse, we did some research on companies that assign coding challenges to job candidates.
+After browsing open positions and case studies featured on challenge websites, we wanted to share what found.
+These are the platforms preferred by specific companies: